HarryStevens/d3-arrow/README.md

 # d3-arrow
-Attach arrowheads to lines.
+Attach arrowheads to SVG elements.
 This module is in alpha, so use with caution.

 ## Installing